shanet/py_oathtool/README.md

-# py_oathtool
+# py_oathtool2

-py_oathtool is a Python wrapper script for easy OTP code generation on the command line.
+py_oathtool2 is a Python script for easy OTP code generation on the command line for use with scripting or simply as a convenience.
+It is a maintained fork of https://github.com/matalo33/py_oathtool.

-This project was born out of my frustration of having many many 2-Factor accounts on my mobile phone, which did not present a quick and easy mechanism to generate and use codes.

 ## Installation

-`pip install py_oathtool`
+`pip install py_oathtool2`

 ## Dependencies

-Clipboard support on MacOS is supported by `pbcopy` which is installed by default.
+`py_oathtool2` automatically copies codes to the clipboard.
+This depends on the following programs being installed:

+* Linux with X11: `xclip`
-For Linux with X11 install `xclip` or `wl-copy` for Wayland.
+* Linux with Wayland: `wl-copy`
+* MacOS: `pbcopy` (installed by default)

 ## Configuration